-This Compensation Discussion and Analysis ("CD&A") discusses the principles and objectives underlying our policies and decisions with respect to the 2022 compensation of our named executive officers ("NEOs") and other material factors relevant to an analysis of these policies and decisions.
+This Compensation Discussion and Analysis ("CD&A") discusses the principles and objectives underlying our policies and decisions with respect to the 2023 compensation of our NEOs and other material factors relevant to an analysis of these policies and decisions.
 This CD&A is intended to be read in conjunction with the tables that immediately follow this section.

-Name Position Michael A. Metzger (1) Chief Executive Officer Keith A. Goldan (2) Chief Financial Officer Luke J. Albrecht General Counsel and Secretary Catherine Madigan, M.D.
-(3) Chief Medical Officer Steve M. Sabus (4) Chief Commercial Officer Briggs W. Morrison, M.D.
-(5) President, Head of Research and Development and Former Chief Executive Officer Alexander Nolte (6) Vice President, Chief Accounting Officer and Former Interim Principal Financial Officer
+Name Position Michael A. Metzger Chief Executive Officer Keith A. Goldan Chief Financial Officer Luke J. Albrecht General Counsel and Secretary Neil Gallagher, M.D., Ph.D.
+(1) President, Head of Research and Development Catherine Madigan, M.D.
+Chief Medical Officer